 Duration of Training

-The minimum time requirements are: 9 weeks at St. Jude for students currently in medical school, 10 weeks for returning POE students, and 11 weeks for all others.
+The minimum time requirement for our 2016 program will be 10 weeks at St. Jude for those currently in medical school and 11 weeks for all others.
 The student's daily schedule will depend on the research area in which they are working, but the student is expected to work full-time.
-There are no specific start and end dates for the program, but students should plan to start on a Monday (Tuesday, if Monday is a holiday) in mid-May to mid-June and finish on a Friday in August.
+Applicants for our 2016 program should plan to start on a Monday (Tuesday, if Monday is Memorial Day) in May.
+Acceptable start dates for 2016 program participants will be May 9, May 16, May 23, or May 31, 2016.
+If you could not start on one of these dates (May 9, May 16, May 23, or May 31, 2016), you are not eligible for our 2016 program.

-Participants will receive a $4,000 stipend for their summer appointment.
+Undergraduate participants in our 2016 program will receive a $400/week subsistence allowance, and all others will receive $480/week.
 Group housing close to our campus will be available at no cost for POE students coming from outside the Memphis metropolitan area to participate in the program.
 We do not provide paid family housing.
+Travel expenses are the participant's responsibility.

 Laboratory Research Training